The Image Local Autoregressive Transformer: Appendix

-Since the Penn Action (PA)~\cite{zhang2013actemes} dataset includes various scenes videos, many handheld objects influence the generated results, \emph{e.g.}, baseball bats, golf clubs, and barbells, etc. We get the related masks with various dilated rates according to the image scenes as shown in Fig.~\ref{figure_PA_dilate}.
+\textbf{Masks for the Penn Action Dataset} Since the Penn Action (PA)~\cite{zhang2013actemes} dataset includes various scenes videos, many handheld objects influence the generated results, \emph{e.g.}, baseball bats, golf clubs, and barbells, etc. We get the related masks with various dilated rates according to the image scenes as shown in Fig.~\ref{figure_PA_dilate}.